spack/spack/lib/spack/docs/tutorial.rst

 Tutorial: Spack 101
 =============================

-This is a full day introduction to Spack with lectures and live demos.
+This is a full-day introduction to Spack with lectures and live demos.
 It was presented as a tutorial at `Supercomputing 2017
 <http://sc17.supercomputing.org>`_.
 You can use these materials to teach
 a course on Spack at your own site, or you can just skip ahead and read